 This STEM exhibit area is starting with an emphasis on using architectural blocks to construct dioramas, allowing youth to explore architectural design in 3-D space.
-The intent is for this program to start with foundational ideas of architecture, some of which youth may already have and allow the youth to continue to build on this knowledge becoming more and more experienced.
+The intent for this program is to allow youth to explore the construction and gain knowledge through interaction with a common toy.
+This division is not intended for youth wishing to exhibit constructed kits.
+Kits and non-diorama displays should not be entered in this division.